Description

 Found in Translation

 This inaugural workshop focused on exploring the cultural, economic, and political currents that shape the lives of African immigrants in Eastern Iowa.
-The completed project premiered on September 13, 2025, at FilmScene in Iowa City in partnership with the African Festival of Arts and Culture.
+The completed project premiered at FilmScene in Iowa City in partnership with the African Festival of Arts and Culture.

 Questions?